evgenyneu/Scrollable/README.md

 # Scrolling content vertically in iOS with Auto Layout

-This is a small iOS library that helps scrolling screen content vertically, similar to web browser scrolling.
+This an an iOS library that helps scrolling screen content vertically, similar how the content is scrolled in the web browser.

 <img src='https://raw.githubusercontent.com/exchangegroup/scrollable-content-ios/master/graphics/scrolling-content-vertically-autolayout-ios.png' width='320' alt='Scrolling content vertically with autolayout in iOS'>